dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3033: Credibility issues arise from misinformation spread.
+### T3033: Loss of trust in traditional information sources can decrease media credibility.

 |Support|
 |---|